holoviz/panel/doc/how_to/migrate/from_streamlit.md

 ## Outputs

 In Panel the objects that can display your Python objects are called *panes*.
 With Panels *panes* you will be able to

 - get notifications about interactions like click events on your plots and tables and react to them.
-- also access data visualization ecosystems like HoloViz, ipywidgets and VTK.
+- use unique data visualization ecosystems like HoloViz, ipywidgets and VTK.

 Check out the
 [Panes Section](https://panel.holoviz.org/reference/index.html#panes) of